-This is a variety that
+This is a variety

-unique combination appeared.
+this unique combination appeared.
 Smoky=Cinnamon

 X Slate combination.
 The birds are lighter than Slate with a